🚀Get Started

 Make sure that Unreal Engine is set to show the plugin's Contents.
 If you don't know how to do it, please follow the steps here.

-Open the CameraTwin mobile App
+Step 3: Configure the CameraTwin Mobile App

 Open the CameraTwin mobile app and select the name of your device, it will be included to your Source name as well.
 You can leave it to default which is your smartphone's model.

-Connect CameraTwin LiveLink Source
+Step 4: Connect CameraTwin LiveLink Source

 After the mobile application is started you can connect to its stream by using the Live Link window.